Sylius/ShopApiPlugin/doc/Cookbook.md

 ```

 ### Extending handlers
-The main way to extend a handler is to wrap it.
-This makes it easy to add functionality before and after the handler without the need to change anything.
+The main way to extend a handler is to decorate it.
+This makes adding functionality before and after the handler easy.
 However, if you want to change the logic in the handler, you need to overwrite it.
-This can be done by registering the new handler with the same service id. **Do not just add it with a new service id** otherwise, it will execute both handlers.
+This can be done by registering the new handler with the same service id.
+> Do not just add it with a new service id otherwise, it will execute both handlers.

 ### Extending views
 When extending the views, three places need to be modified, the view class, the view factory, and the view repository (if there are any).
-The view class is a configuration that can be modified in the `sylius_shop_api.yml` file under the `config` folder.
-Which in turn gets copied over to a container parameter by the `DependencyInjection/Configuration.php` file where also the request classes are registered.

 ViewFactories, as well as the ViewRepositories, can be either completely replaced or the preferred way of doing it if you only want to add features to it, decorate the classes.